 - Seats: Single

-If you’re a serious kayaking family and want to get your child something with all the bells and whistles, then consider the Kayaks2Fish Puffin Pro.
-The Puffin Pro is a good starter kayak for kids who love to paddle around with their friends and take their kayak out to fish.
+If you’re a serious kayaking family and want to get your child something with all the bells and whistles, then consider the Seaflo Youth Kayak.
+This is a good starter kayak for kids who love to paddle around with their friends and take their gear with them.

-Having a few additional accessories, the Puffin Pro is slightly heavier than the previous kid’s kayak.
-Although at 10.5kg and with a length of 1.8 metres, it is still easy enough for most kids to manage.
-It also has a slightly lower weight capacity at just 50kgs, although this should be large enough to accommodate most children until they are big enough for a full size kayak.
+This is slightly heavier than the previous junior option but at 10kg and with a length of 1.85 metres, this kayak is easy enough for most kids to manage.
+It also has a slightly lower weight capacity at just 55kgs, although this should be large enough to accommodate most children until they are big enough for a full size kayak.

 The Puffin Pro is made from UV resistant high density polyethylene, making it a durable kayak built to last.
-To make transporting the kayak easy, it features two moulded side carry handles and handles on the front and rear.
+It features two moulded side carry handles and a front toggle handle to make transporting the kayak easy.

-If your kids are into fishing and are looking for a kayak with some great features, the Puffin Pro is well worth considering.
-However, if your kids are just after something inexpensive to paddle around in the calm water with the family and friends, then the cheaper Glide kids kayak is the best buy kayak.
+If your kids will want to kayak for longer periods, they could really benefit from the additional back support.
+If your kids are just after something inexpensive to paddle around in the calm water with the family and friends, then this could be the best buy kayak.

 - Seats: Single